 Camp Honokaia will not be able to accommodate early arrivals unless prior arrangements are made with the Camp Director.
+Early arrivals affect the Short-Term Camp's compliance with regulations and can force early closure of the camp.
+Please arrive at the camp no earlier than the stated Camp Opening time.

-Camp officially opens at 1:00 p.m. on Saturday, March 15, 2025 at which time the main gate will be open.
+Camp officially opens at 1:30 p.m. on Saturday, July 26, 2025 at which time the main gate will be open.
 No early entry will be allowed.
-Camp is closed to everyone except staff until 1:00p.m. on Monday.
+The camp is closed to everyone except staff until 1:30p.m. on Saturday.

 While the troop is preparing to hike into the campsite with their personal gear, the Scoutmaster should check-in with the camp staff to inform them of the presence of vehicles in camp.
 Troop equipment can then be driven in one vehicle at a time.
+(Scouts should carry their own gear).
 This is to avoid congestion and vehicles going off the main road.
 As soon as a vehicle is unloaded, it should proceed back to the Long House parking area so the next vehicle can unload.
+Scouts should take trails and not be on the road at the same time as a moving vehicle.
+In the case that Scouts are crossing or using a road through camp, vehicles must come to a complete stop and turn engines off until Scouts have passed.

 All paperwork for camp (troop roster, activity organizer) shall be submitted at check-in.
-Check-in is scheduled between 1:00 p.m. and 3:00 p.m. on Monday.
-Upon check-in, you need a troop roster, receipts of all camp fees paid, and any revisions made after March 10.
+Check-in is scheduled between 1:30 p.m. and 3:00 p.m. on Saturday.
 At the health office, participants (both scouts and adults) will turn in their medical form (Parts A, & B) to the camp medic for the duration of camp.
+Scouts and leaders must all be present in person during check-in.